CHRIST THE GOOD SHEPHERD

 Beyond the consolation that today’s celebration has for those who suffer in any way, it calls on those who are regarded as the shepherds of God’s flock to learn from the Chief Shepherd, Jesus, on how to take care of the flock.
 Just as Jesus died for the sake of the sheep, the shepherds must be ready to leave aside their joy, comfort, and even their life for the sake of those placed under them.

 We all have the duty to join hand in supporting the shepherds to actualize this goal.
 The best support we can ever give is prayer.
 Instead of sitting down to analyse and condemn your priests and other leaders, kneel down and pray for them.
 Pray in a special way that God may always give us shepherds after his own heart.

 The sheepfold is a place of safety for the sheep.
 The shepherds lead the sheep into it at the end of the day through the entrance which is well guarded.
 The thief will not follow this entrance in order to evade security hurdles.
 But the shepherds follow the way that leads through the entrance.

 Heaven is our sheepfold and Jesus is the Good Shepherd as well as the door that leads into the sheepfold (cf. John 10:7, 11).
 Whoever listens to his voice and follows him is led to safety (John 10:9).
 Are you ready to follow him?

 Be careful!
 Many of those who pose themselves as shepherds (pastors) have only come to lead the sheep to doom (John 10:1).
 Look before you leap.
 Make sure the person you follow leads you through the Way, that is Jesus.

-Remember to pray to the Good Shepherd for our country Nigeria and for the safety of the Chibok girls.
+Remember to pray to the Good Shepherd for our country Nigeria and for the world especially at this trying time.
 He will surely not abandon us his sheep.